-Brexit: Ahead of the UK's departure from the EU, we took on new responsibilities taking over some functions delivered by the EU.
-We now provide advice to ministers, who decide whether new types of food can be placed on the market here, set rules for checks on import of food not of animal origin, and more.
+Brexit: Ahead of the UK's departure from the EU We took on new responsibilities taking over some functions delivered by the EU.
+We now approve new types of food that come on sale here, set rules for checks of imported food, and more.
 We use new predictive modelling systems, using global open data sources to determine risks to the UK.